idiap/bob/python/doc/TutorialsTrainer.rst

    >>> data = numpy.array([[ 1.2622, -1.6443, 0.1889], [ 0.4286, -0.8922, 1.3020], [-0.6613,  0.0430, 0.6377], [-0.8718, -0.4788, 0.3988], [-0.0098, -0.3121,-0.1807],  [ 0.4301,  0.4886, -0.1456]])
    >>> sample = numpy.array([1, 2, 3.])

-The initialisation of the trainer, the machine is:
+The initialisation of the trainer and the machine:

 .. doctest::
    :options: +NORMALIZE_WHITESPACE